 Please see each author’s individual page for more information on them.
-Lectures are free, but will be ticketed in September.
-There may be a small service charge at eventbrite.com.
+Lectures are free and on a first-come basis at the door.

 PRESENTER SCHEDULE – SATURDAY, OCTOBER 12, 2019